 Then again, finding radios in the same band can be a bit tricky.
 It’s much easier to find other receivers on other bands.

-The MURS is perfect for your BOV or when you want a clear channel in a cluttered radio environment, such as the city.
+This radio communication system is perfect for your BOV or when you want a clear channel in a cluttered radio environment, such as the city.

 General Mobile Radio Service (GMRS)

 This is a nugget of a radio that falls in the Ultra High Frequency (UHF) spectrum of bands.
-First, we love it because that you can hook it up to external antennas as well as repeaters to get an even greater range.
+First, we love it because you can hook it up to external antennas as well as repeaters to get an even greater range.

 As for range, here’s the kicker.
-You can expect to start at about a 2-mile range with a 5-watt GMRS radio (Remember, greater power means greater range).
+You can expect to start at about a 2-mile range with a 5-watt GMRS radio (remember, greater power means greater range).
 Moving into an elevated clearing can get you up to 5 miles.

 But if you get a 15 to 40-watt GMRS radio, and you pop up an external antenna, bam!
 5 to 8 miles of coverage is what you get with a handheld GMRS radio.
 If your GMRS radio is a mobile base and you’re talking to another mobile base, you can get about 6 to 10 miles.
 Meanwhile, with repeaters hooked up, a handheld radio is easily capable of 5 to 25 miles.
 A mobile base receives a whopping 25 to 50 miles.